mootensai/yii2-enhanced-gii/README.md

 or add

 ```
-"mootensai/yii2-enhanced-gii": "dev-master"
+"mootensai/yii2-enhanced-gii": "dev-master",
-"kartik-v/yii2-mpdf": "dev-master"        // if you want to use pdf exporter
+"kartik-v/yii2-mpdf": "dev-master",
-"kartik-v/yii2-tree-manager": "dev-master"      // if you want to use tree/nested relation table
+"kartik-v/yii2-tree-manager": "dev-master"
 ```
+add `"kartik-v/yii2-mpdf": "dev-master",` if you want to use pdf exporter

+add `"kartik-v/yii2-tree-manager": "dev-master",` if you want to use tree/nested relation table

 to the `require` section of your `composer.json` file.